 If you set this OFF then the main FoxPro system window will not appear at all.
 You should only use this option when you have designed an application with a Top Level form which can exist independently of the system window.

 Using the Config file gives a better effect than setting the screen's Visible property false when the program starts.
 The Config file is processed before the program executes so the main FoxPro window never appears.
 If you were to make the screen invisible in program code then it will flash into view as the program loads and then vanish as the properties are evaluated.

 Distributing the Config file

-will be no config.fpw file for the users to edit or delete.
+If you build config.fpw into the executable and use the ALLOWEXTERNAL option then you avoid the possibility of problems at runtime.
+There will be no config.fpw file for the users to edit or delete.

 There is one possible danger of including config.fpw in the executable.
 You may find that Fox is finding and using a different version of the file when running in the design environment.
 Use this startup technique to make sure that your are using the correct configuration file each time.